Almost sure limit theorems with applications to non-regular continued fraction algorithms: The main results

-We recall that Aaronson \cite{aa-bcf} showed that $N^{-1}\sum_{j=1}^N d_j(x)$ converges in measure to 3, and Aaronson and Nakada \cite{aar-nakada} proved that the sequence $(N^{-1}\sum_{j=1}^N d_j(x))_N$ has large oscillations for a.e. $x$.
+We recall that Aaronson \cite{aa-bcf} showed that $N^{-1}\sum_{j=1}^N d_j(x)$ converges in measure to 3, and Aaronson and Nakada \cite{aar-nakada} proved that the sequence $(N^{-1}\sum_{j=1}^N d_j(x))_N$ has ``maximal'' oscillations for a.e. $x$, that is the liminf is 2 and the limsup is $\infty$.
 For other stochastic properties of these sums we refer the reader to \cite{takahasi}.

-Furthermore, we want to mention that it would be easily possible to apply Theorems \ref{thm:h-slow}, \ref{thm: no trim and add} and \ref{thm:h-fast} if we look at $h(d_j)$ instead of $d_j$, where $\lim_{n\to\infty} h(n)/n=0$ or $\lim_{n\to\infty} h(n)/n=\infty$ respectively.
+Furthermore, we want to mention that it would be easily possible to apply Theorems \ref{thm:h-slow} and \ref{thm:h-fast} if we look at $h(d_j)$ instead of $d_j$, where $\lim_{n\to\infty} h(n)/n=0$ or $\lim_{n\to\infty} h(n)/n=\infty$ respectively.

 In addition, for the backward continued fraction expansion we prove a result for rapidly increasing observables which needs additional techniques and is not applicable in the general framework of Theorem \ref{thm:h-fast}.